freeCodeCamp/chapter/CONTRIBUTING.md

   [Mac](https://docs.docker.com/desktop/mac/troubleshoot/)

 * **Problem:** You are getting this error running
    > ERROR: for chapter-npx-test_db_1 Cannot start service db: driver failed programming external connectivity on endpoint chapter-npx-test_db_1 (....): Bind for 0.0.0.0:54320 failed: port is already allocated.
 ERROR: for db Cannot start service db: driver failed programming external connectivity on endpoint chapter-npx-test_db_1</br>

   **Solution:** Make sure Docker isn't already running and bound to port 54320.

 * **Note:** To shut down Docker on Linux, press Ctrl + C in the terminal where it was started.

 * **Note:** To purge old images, which can sometimes be the source of errors, run `docker-compose rm && docker image prune -a`

+  If your problem isn't included above.
+Visit our [chat](https://chat.freecodecamp.org/channel/chapter) for assistance.
+Or, [create an issue for new bugs or topics](https://github.com/freeCodeCamp/chapter/issues).
 </details>

 <details>